 It's a long journey by car, but many people find it a highlight, taking in changing scenery from towering volcanoes to terraced rice fields & quaint villages.
 Car transfer prices include air-con car, driver, parking, petrol, tolls, surfboard carriage (1 boardbag per pax).

-Batu Karas is a remote village in the 'developing nation' of Indonesia,
+Batu Karas is a remote village in a 'developing nation',

-where roads can be poorly maintained and tourism facilities, infrastructure and medical facilities are not to the standard of those in Western countries.
+where roads, infrastructure and medical facilities may not be to the standard of Western countries.

-During the Ramadan fasting month (7Jul - 8Aug '13) food may not be available at local eateries during daylight hours, but breakfast, lunch & dinner are served as normal at JavaCove.
+During Ramadan fasting month (27 May- 25 Jun 2017) food may not be available at local eateries during daylight hours, but breakfast, lunch & dinner are served as normal at JavaCove.

 Located on the island of Java, the province of West Java is referred to as 'Sunda' by the local people

 who identify themselves as 'Sundanese'.
 Our guests often comment that the Sundanese are some of the most easy going, friendly people they've met.
 They live a simple village lifestyle and have a deep commitment to the peaceful elements of their Islamic faith.